MaddyGuthridge/marked-mermaid/README.md

 ].join('\n');

 marked.parse(diagram);
-// Mermaid will render it as soon as it is inserted into the DOM (or as soon as
+// Mermaid will all documents as soon as it is instructed to do so: void mermaid.run();
-// the page loads in the browser)
 ```